AnthonyNGarcia/s3-and-elasticsearch-file-uploader/README.md

 3. Run the provided script using your terminal and pointing to a story file which you want uploaded.
     - You may need to run `pip install -r requirements` to get the dependencies that this script requires, such as the elastic search client and boto3 for uploading data to AWS services.
+    - There are no Required Arguments that need to be provided when running the script.
+    - Optional Script Arguments (Positional Arguments):
+        - 1: Source path
+            - Default Value: Current Folder (where the script is located)
+            - Description: For the stories which should be processed (accepts files and folders- for folders, does all files inside)
+        - 2: Desired CSV Results File Name
+            -Default Value: story_upload_results
+            -Description: For the results csv that will be generated.
+    - Example Script Usages:
-    - Example - To upload the sample file in this repository:
+        - To upload the sample file in this repository, with a default name for the results csv file:
         `python story_uploader.py sample_file_folder\totally wacky_sample-fileNAME.txt`
-    - Example - TO upload all files in the sample folder in this repository:
+        - To upload all files in the sample folder in this repository, with a desired name for the results csv file:
-    `python story_uploader.py sample_file_folder`
+        `python story_uploader.py sample_file_folder all_stories_results`
+        - To upload all files found in the same folder where the script is located (including nested folders), with a default name for the results csv file:
+        `python story_uploader.py`